Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

-If you want to do temporary charity work in the UK then you could be eligible for the Charity Worker Visa, find out more about the requirements.
+If you want to do temporary charity work in the UK, you could be eligible for the Charity Worker Visa.
+Find out more about the requirements here.

 Request a call back from our immigration experts

 The Charity Worker Visa is a subcategory of the UK Temporary Worker Visa.
-This visa is for those who plan to do unpaid voluntary work whilst in the UK, and it has recently replaced the Tier 5 Charity Worker Visa.
+It is for those who plan to do unpaid voluntary work while in the UK.

 The Charity Worker Visa route allows you to stay in the UK for up to 12 months, or the time given on your Certificate of Sponsorship plus 14 days, whichever is the shorter of the two.
-If you want to work in the UK for longer than this, or if you want to do paid work whilst in the UK, you should consider one of the other work visas.
+If you want to work in the UK for longer than this or to do paid work whilst in the UK, you should consider one of the other work visas.

-Whilst in the UK on a Charity Worker Visa, you can do unpaid charity work for your sponsor, and you can also study and take on a second job, providing it is either in the same sector as your main job or is for a role on the Shortage Occupation List without needing to get another worker visa.
+Whilst in the UK on a Charity Worker Visa, you can do unpaid charity work for your sponsor, and you can also study and take on a second job, providing it is either in the same sector as your main job or is for a role on the immigration salary list without needing to get another work visa.

 There are some limitations to this visa that a charity worker should note.
-You cannot receive payment for any of the work that you do whilst in the UK or take on a permanent job.
+You cannot receive payment for any work you do in the UK or take on a permanent job.
 You also cannot access public funds.

 To be eligible for a Charity Worker Visa, you must be doing unpaid voluntary work in the UK.
 The UK immigration rules define this as “activities which would not normally be offered at a waged or salaried rate, and which contribute directly to the achievement or advancement of the sponsor’s charitable purpose.”